ckuelker/quick-guide-en-us/Dev/HPC/numa.md

 ## Numatop

-This tool require a supported CPU.
-If executed on non supported CPU it will state that:
+This utility requires a supported CPU.
+If executed on an unsupported CPU, it will indicate that:

 ```bash
 numatop -s low -l 2 -f /tmp/warn.log